simboonlong/notes/README.md

 # Notes

-📝 Write web-friendly notes quickly in Markdown. 📝
+Write web-friendly notes quickly in Markdown. 📝

 ## Why?

-Sometimes I want to write down notes with internal + external text hyperlinks.
+Sometimes I want to write down notes with the ability to:

+- Have internal + external text hyperlinks.
+- Host them quickly to share across the web.
+- Not care too much about formating / styling.

 [Markdown](https://daringfireball.net/projects/markdown/) looks perfect.
 It is essentially made up of 2 parts:

-- Plain text (with formatting syntax)
+- Plain text. (with formatting syntax)
-- Renderer (text to HTML)
+- Renderer. (text to HTML)

 ## Ok, but...

 Why not Microsoft word document?
 Google document?

-Because I heart web.
+Because web FTW.

 ## Tell me more

 Notes is a single HTML page.
 Leveraging on [zero-md](https://github.com/zerodevx/zero-md), it provides:

-- A main area for notes taking
+- A main area for notes taking.
   - `notes.md`
-- An aside for table of contents
+- An aside for table of contents.
   - `sidebar.md`

 These are the only 2 files you will need to tinkle with.